lxc/incus/doc/howto/network_ovn_peers.md

     incus network peer create <network1> <peering_name> <integration name> [configuration_options] --type=remote

+A network with {ref}`child networks <network-ovn-child>` peers on behalf of all of them.
+The peering routes the subnets of the parent and of its children, and the children cannot be peered on their own.

 ```{important}
 If the project or the network name is incorrect, the command will not return any error indicating that the respective project/network does not exist, and the routing relationship will remain in pending state.
 This behavior prevents users in a different project from discovering whether a project and network exists.